danielwernerio/tinyo/README.md

 **TinyOrchestrator** - A minimal Hybrid Cloud Orchestrator.
 It's currently in an early **alpha** state.
-We're working on the first safe **single node localhost version** for 🐧 & 🍎.
+We're working on the first safe **single node localhost version** for Linux & MacOS.

 Currently about **350** code lines for the [features/runtime/core.rs][src-features-runtime-core.rs].
 Feel free to take a look at the [Runtime Core Architecture][docs-runtime-core-readme.md].